 The United Nations

 Zambia joined the United Nations on December 1, 1964, about a month after gaining independence.
 Zambia has a Permanent Mission to the UN, with headquarters on 237 East 52nd Street, New York City.
-The Permanent Representative is Dr. Chola Milambo who is deputized by Mrs Regina C. Boma Phiri.
+The Permanent Representative is Dr. Chola Milambo.

 The United Nations, an international grouping of independent countries from all parts of the globe, has 193 members.